sharkdp/fd/README.md

     <pattern>    the search pattern, a regular expression (optional)
     <path>...    the root directory for the filesystem search (optional)
 ```

+This is the output of `fd -h`.
+To see the full set of command-line options, use `fd --help` which
+also includes a much more detailed help text.

 ## Tutorial